ribeirovillar/fiap-restaurant-management-app/README.md

 2. The collection uses environment variables:
    - `baseUrl`: Default is set to `http://localhost:8080`
    - `userId`: Used to store a user ID for API calls that require it
+   - `userTypeId`: Used for user type operations
    - `ownerId`: Used for restaurant creation and management
    - `restaurantId`: Used for restaurant-specific operations
    - `menuItemId`: Used for menu item operations

 3. Workflow for testing:
-   - First, use the "Create User" request to create a new user (restaurant owner)
+   - Create a user type using the "Create User Type" request
-   - Copy the returned user ID into the `ownerId` variable
+   - Create a user with the appropriate user type using the "Create User" request
    - Create a restaurant using the "Create Restaurant" request
-   - Copy the restaurant ID into the `restaurantId` variable
-   - Now you can create and manage menu items for that restaurant

-### Testing Restaurant and Menu Operations
-1. Create a user with OWNER type using the "Create User" request
-2. Create a restaurant with the "Create Restaurant" request
-3. Add menu items using the "Create Menu Item" request
+   - Create menu items for the restaurant using the "Create Menu Item" request
-4. Test searching restaurants by cuisine type or listing menu items

 ## Development Guidelines

 ### Adding a New Feature
 1. Define the domain entity in the core layer
 2. Create use case interfaces and implementations
-3. Update or create controller methods
-4. Implement gateways for data persistence
+3. Create gateway interfaces
-5. Create adapters for web and database interaction
+4. Implement adapters for web, database, and presenter layers
-6. Write unit and integration tests
+5. Write comprehensive unit and integration tests

-### Testing Strategy
+### Adding a New Domain Entity
+1. Create the entity class in the core/domain package
+2. Define use cases for CRUD operations
+3. Create gateway interfaces for persistence
+4. Implement JPA entity and repository
+5. Create presenter implementation
+6. Create API controller and DTOs
-- Unit tests for use cases and business logic
+7. Write unit tests for the domain entity and use cases
-- Integration tests for API endpoints
+8. Write integration tests for API endpoints
-- In-memory H2 database for test environment

-## Docker Configuration
-The project includes Docker configuration files:
-- **Dockerfile**: Multi-stage build process for the application
-- **docker-compose.yml**: Orchestrates the PostgreSQL database and application containers

-### Docker Image Structure
-- Build stage: Uses Maven to compile and package the application
-- Runtime stage: Uses minimal JRE image to run the application
-- Exposed port: 8080
-- Health check: Ensures database is ready before starting the application

-## Contributing
-1. Fork the repository
-2. Create a feature branch
-3. Commit your changes
-4. Push to the branch
-5. Create a pull request